 Important: If your keyboard doesn't seem to be working correctly, check the Num Lock key.
 When the numeric keypad is active, other keys and keyboard equivalents for menu commands (such as #-Q to quit) are deactivated.

-If you like to use keyboard shortcuts to work efficiently, choose Help > Mac Help from the menu bar and search for "shortcuts."
+If you like to use keyboard shortcuts to work efficiently, open Mac OS Help and search for "shortcuts."
 You'll find quite a list of keyboard shortcuts for many common procedures and applications.

 Using a Mouse